 After brunch in Fondren, we headed for the Mississippi Civil Rights Museum, one of the more sobering places I’ve experienced in quite some time.
 Opened just three years ago, this museum pays homage to the Black populations who were enslaved, hanged, discriminated against, bullied, and worse through pictorial exhibits, facts, broadcast clips and sound effects of actual lynchings.
 It’s not for the faint of heart, but it’s also an extremely important part of our nation’s past, and if you do one thing in Jackson, make it this museum.
 Fair warning: You can take your children, but you’ll 100 percent be having hard conversations afterward.

 Mississippi Civil Rights Museum and Museum of Mississippi History share a building and are collectively referred to as the Two Mississippi Museums.
 They’re also free to the public on Sundays, a nice surprise for us as that’s the day of the week we stopped by.
-We didn’t spend time on the history side of the building, but we did go upstairs to experience the Mississippi Distilled exhibit, which goes until 2021.
+We didn’t spend time on the history side of the building, but we did go upstairs to experience the special Mississippi Distilled exhibit.